ja0nz/bachelorarbeit/paper.md

 [^bret]: [Bret Victor - Inventing on Principle](https://vimeo.com/36579366)

-## Design for failure
+## 2.7.
+Design for failure

 In theory a microservice is designed with focus on monitoring for both the architectural elements and business relevant metrics.[@Fowler2014] Due to the modular structure weak points can occur in the orchestration of the services.
 A microservice should track down every communication flow and provide defaults and meaningful error messages where communication stuck.
 Testing every single component with predefined synthetic events ensures functionality.
 Nevertheless, browser support may vary and legacy browsers remain a general problem for enhancing websites with new technologies and therefore demand further configuration.

-Combinment of the resources in the browser always demanded for optimization to avoid unexpected side-effects like the *flash of unstyled content (FOUC)*.
+Combinment of the resources in the browser always demanded for optimization to avoid unexpected side-effects like *flash of unstyled content*.
 Googles Polymer propagates the a general-purpose pattern called **PRLP**[^prlp]:

 * Push critical resources for the initial route
 * Render initial route